pyroll-project/pyroll-core/docs/cli.md

 ### `new`

-Creates a new PyRoll simulation project in the directory specified by `-d/--dir`.
+Creates a new PyRolL simulation project in the directory specified by `-d/--dir`.
 The directory will be created if not already existing.
 Creates a `config.yaml` and an `input.py` in the specified directory.
 This command is basically a shortcut for